 A proffer or proffered condition is a voluntary commitment from a landowner or developer to reduce or eliminate the impact of new development on neighboring properties and the county.
 In the case of residential development, applicants may assist localities by proffering cash or land towards public facilities and infrastructure needed to serve the new development, such as schools and roads.

 Once proffers are accepted, they become a part of the zoning regulations applicable to the property unless subsequently changed by a zoning concept plan amendment application or by a new zoning map amendment.
 A guarantee may be required by the Zoning Administrator for the construction, installation, provision or performance of any public improvements, site improvements, facilities or obligations required by proffers.

 Informal Proffer Information Request

-Effective December 1, 2019, the Department of Planning and Zoning will be using a new online submission form that will enable users to request specific research-based information on approved proffers in an informal and legally non-binding manner.
+Effective December 1, 2019, the Department of Planning and Zoning began using an online submission form that enables users to request specific research-based information on approved proffers in an informal and legally non-binding manner.
 The form is for advisory purposes only and intended to provide information for specific inquiries on proffers that have been approved by the Board of Supervisors including:

 - Requesting a proffer status update on an approved legislative application;

 - Whether a particular proffer for a site or application has been fulfilled;